The Smashing Machine (soundtrack): Reception

-Nina Corcoran of Pitchfork wrote "Coming off the revelatory Space 1.8 and Endlessness, the synth composer’s debut score is a disarmingly rich, romantic sweep of starlit strings and yearning synths, dotted with jazz-drum solos (played by Natcyet Wakili and Black Midi’s Morgan Simpson) and her typically understated harp filigree and pendulous arrangements."
-Andrew Sacher of BrooklynVegan wrote "Nala pieced together a series of compositions that toe the line between her usual meditative material, some more traditional jazz moments, and some more traditional film score-ish moments [...] it has much of the same allure as Nala’s proper albums."
+Nina Corcoran of Pitchfork wrote "Coming off the revelatory Space 1.8 and Endlessness, the synth composer's debut score is a disarmingly rich, romantic sweep of starlit strings and yearning synths, dotted with jazz-drum solos (played by Natcyet Wakili and Black Midi's Morgan Simpson) and her typically understated harp filigree and pendulous arrangements."
+Andrew Sacher of BrooklynVegan wrote "Nala pieced together a series of compositions that toe the line between her usual meditative material, some more traditional jazz moments, and some more traditional film score-ish moments [...] it has much of the same allure as Nala's proper albums."

-Richard Lawson of Rolling Stone wrote "Composer Nala Sinephro’s score is a woozy jumble of alt-jazz, shuffling and lilting around Kerr as he steadfastly pursues his dream.
-It’s all rather enveloping but also, at times, almost soporific, lulling us into a sort of daze when, maybe, we should be held in suspense and alert."
+Richard Lawson of Rolling Stone wrote "Composer Nala Sinephro's score is a woozy jumble of alt-jazz, shuffling and lilting around Kerr as he steadfastly pursues his dream.
+It's all rather enveloping but also, at times, almost soporific, lulling us into a sort of daze when, maybe, we should be held in suspense and alert."
 Amy Nicholson of Los Angeles Times called it a "rattle-snap jazz score".
-Ryan Lattanzio of IndieWire wrote "Poetic flourishes buoyed by Nala Sinephro’s ambiently riff-some jazz score, which often works antithetically to the toughness of the images onscreen, almost find the movie daydreaming in space the way Mark does when on an opioid high (which here looks more like a low)."
-Tara Brady of The Irish Times wrote "Nala Sinephro’s minimalist score hums with quiet menace".
+Ryan Lattanzio of IndieWire wrote "Poetic flourishes buoyed by Nala Sinephro's ambiently riff-some jazz score, which often works antithetically to the toughness of the images onscreen, almost find the movie daydreaming in space the way Mark does when on an opioid high (which here looks more like a low)."
+Tara Brady of The Irish Times wrote "Nala Sinephro's minimalist score hums with quiet menace".

-John Nugent of Empire called it a "elegant, dreamy score".
+John Nugent of Empire called it an "elegant, dreamy score".
 Damon Wise of Deadline Hollywood wrote "the ambient free-jazz score by Nala Sinephro, leads the way ahead of perhaps the most eclectic needle-drops of the year, bringing together Bruce Springsteen, Timi Yuri, Little Suzy and The Alan Parsons Project."
 Kyle Smith of The Wall Street Journal wrote "In lieu of inspiring, anthemic music, the score, by Nala Sinephro, is a jagged, discordant thing more akin to noise."
 Bilge Ebiri of Vulture wrote "A lovely score by experimental jazz musician Nala Sinephro enhances this feeling of a world always creeping closer to the edge of an emotional cliff; the music at times feels more like part of the sound design than a proper movie soundtrack."
-B. Allan Johnson of SLUG wrote "If there’s anything Safdie has been consistent with across his films, it’s his soundtracks.
+B. Allan Johnson of SLUG wrote "If there's anything Safdie has been consistent with across his films, it's his soundtracks.
 Devoid of energy, the original score by Nala Sinephro features a quiet, reflective saxophone.
-It’s meditative and peaceful.
+It's meditative and peaceful.
 Drums freestyle as Kerr fights his competitors, all leading to climactic thuds."